lllyasviel/style2paints/README.md

 Our paper is limited to 6 pages due to the rule of ACPR 2017.

+**This is a style transfer for sketchs and paintings.**

+**The AI can automatically recognize eyes, hair, clothes, skin and so on.
+The AI can paint on a sketch accroding to the specific style.**

+Codes will be avaliable once ACPR 2017's paper reviewing is finished.

 sketch + style = paints !

 These randomly selected results are predicted **only after learned about 10,000 pictures** and the network is still under training.